Adventure Parc Snowdonia: Staff and facilities

-Other facilities on site include a surfing academy, Adrenaline indoors, a zip wire over the lagoon, a café bar and coffee shop, a play shack for children, a retail area, and 36 wooden camping pods.
-Additional accommodation is available at a Hilton Garden Inn.
+Other facilities on site included a surfing academy, Adrenaline indoors, a zip wire over the lagoon, a café bar and coffee shop, a play shack for children, a retail area, and 36 wooden camping pods.
+Additional accommodation is available at a 106-bedroom Ixora Hotel & Spa.

 Reception

 In the first week, the centre received up to 1,000 visitors a day.
 In its first season, prior to winter closure in 2015, the surf lagoon was booked at an average of 97% occupancy.